Before you start coding your first Cloud Billing budget application, there are a few things you need to do, if you haven't done them already.

 - Budgets and budget alert rules

-After you are familiar with the Cloud Billing features and concepts, try out the Cloud Console user interface.
+After you are familiar with the Cloud Billing features and concepts, try out the Google Cloud console user interface.

 Key Cloud Billing concepts